Overview

 Prerequisites

-To add a recovery key, you must already have access to the repository using one of:-encryption-password— Your current repository password-encryption-key— Your platform key (64 hex characters)-kms-key-arn— AWS KMS key ARN (for KMS-encrypted repositories)
+To add a recovery key, you must already have access to the repository.
+If no credential flag is provided and you’re running interactively (in a terminal), the command will prompt for your current password.
+For non-interactive environments, provide one of:-password: Your current repository password-encryption-key: Your platform key (64 hex characters)-kms-key-arn: AWS KMS key ARN (for KMS-encrypted repositories)

 Flags